zhanghongce/VMCAI-2020-AE/README.md

 Experiment 3: Comparative Experiments on AES, Pico, and GB
 ------------------------------------------------------
-This set of experiments run the four methods (RelChc, PdrChc, PdrAbc, Cvc4Sy) for comparison purpose.
-Only two runs (PdrChc and Cvc4Sy on GB can complete succesfully within the time and memory limit).
-By default, the script runs only the two successful method on GB.
+This set of experiments run the four methods (RelChc, PdrChc, PdrAbc, Cvc4Sy) on three practical designs (AES, PicoRV32 and GB) for comparison purpose.
+Only two runs (PdrChc and Cvc4Sy on GB) can complete succesfully within the time (2 hours) and memory limit (8GB in total).
+By default, the script only launches the two successful runs.
-In the `VMCAI-2020-AE-master/testcases` folder, run:
+In the `VMCAI-2020-AE-master/testcases` folder, you can run with:

 ```
 python runAES-Pico-GB.py